sandeepone/gleez-mango/README.md

 # Mango Reader

-_Module that monitors all system events and recording them in a log using [MongoDB DBMS] (http://www.mongodb.org)!_
+Module that monitors all system events and recording them in a log using [MongoDB DBMS] (http://www.mongodb.org)!
+And also provides the driver for caching with MongoDB support!

 ## Overview